serverless/serverless/docs/02-providers/aws/events/06-dynamodb-streams.md

 ## Setting the BatchSize and StartingPosition

-This configuration sets up a dynamodb event for the `preprocess` function which has a batch size of `100`.
+This configuration sets up a disabled dynamodb event for the `preprocess` function which has a batch size of `100`.
 The staring position is
 `LATEST`.

 ```yml